How Social Media Affects Your Brain – Without Your Consent

 In addition, the change may not necessarily even be a good one.

-One way that social media affects your brain is that it is very hard to un-hear something.
+One way how social media affects your brain is that it is very hard to un-hear something.
 Once you have been exposed to an idea, it is impossible to remove the stain of that idea out of your consciousness.
 You can try and counter it, to disprove it, to ignore it or to fill your mind with other thoughts.
 Regardless, once it is in, it is there forever.
 Whether or not you asked to have that piece of information is irrelevant.

 This is why protesters vividly project their world view.
 They are hoping that their core message, their ‘truth’ sticks in your mind.
 They are hoping to plant a seed that will grow and grow in your mind until it can’t be ignored.